How To Cook A Pastured Turkey

 - 1 bunch fresh thyme (optional)

-- 3 tablespoons black pepper (optional)
+- 3 tbsp black pepper (optional)

 - Bring all ingredients to a boil; remove from heat and refrigerate.